BhumikaSigadapu3/-100DaysOfCode/Week2.md

 - ✅ Solve daily coding problem on leetcode
 - ✅ Made half of the ppt to submit for Google cloud Agentic AI Hackathon

-NOTE : I am Out of station from July 6th to july 15th.
+NOTE : I was Out of station from July 6th to july 15th.
 But I tried to give some OA's.

 ## 📅 July 6th, 2025 to July 9th, 2025
 - ✅ Just solved daily coding problem on leetcode